Zen-Focus/Zen-Focus-Web/README.md

 ### Soundscapes

-Another feature Zen Focus offers (that will still be expanded on) are soundscapes.
+Another feature Zen Focus offers (that will still be expanded) are soundscapes.
 You can layer each sound on top of each other and adjust the individual volume to create a unique ambient that is tailored to your needs and preferences.